 Hike an easy 2.5 mile through the Abbott’s Lagoon.
 The trail’s changing landscape keeps it interesting as you cross through marshy grassland, the Abbott lagoon, viewing a ton of wildlife, then past soft sand dunes up until the quiet beach pops at the end.

-3 miles north of Abbott’s is another secluded Kehoe beach.
+3 miles north of Abbott’s is another secluded and my favorite Kehoe Beach.
 It’s a short 0.6 miles walk from the roadside parking through beautiful grass and wildflowers.

 If you are obsessed with wildflowers like me, the Tomales Point trail cannot be missed!
-This trail is undoubtedly one of the best and most scenic hikes in Pacific coast/Bay area.
-It’s 10 miles round trip (4-5 hours), lengthy but with moderate ups and downs through the rolling hills.
-Gorgeous scenery with ocean cliffs and crashing waves on one side, abundance wildflowers during spring (Apr-May), variety of wildlife sightings along the way (note- this place is also an Elk reserve!!) …. what more can you wish for.
+This trail is undoubtedly one of the top 5 most scenic hikes in Pacific Coast/Bay area.
+10 miles round trip (4-5 hours), it has moderate ups and downs through the rolling hills.
+Gorgeous scenery with ocean cliffs and crashing waves on one side, abundance wildflowers during spring (Apr-May), a variety of wildlife sightings along the way (note- this place is also an Elk reserve!!) …. what more can you wish for.
 It feels like a scene out of National Geographic to see the majestic elks at such close proximity.
 Parking is near the historic ranch.
-Come prepared with layered clothing as it is quite windy here.
+Come prepared with layered clothing as it’s quite windy here.